nikhiltc65-star/member-management-crud-app/README.md

-# Member Management CRUD App(THIS PROJECT IS LIVE)
+# Member Management CRUD App

 A simple and interactive **CRUD (Create, Read, Update, Delete)** web application built using HTML, CSS, and JavaScript.
 It allows users to manage member data efficiently with features like search, image upload, and local data storage.